 To do your business with us, create a myGov account and link to Centrelink.

-You may need to confirm your identity when you claim a payment or service.
+Confirm your identity when you claim a payment or service.

 When you claim, we’ll ask you for some documents to support your claim for a payment or service.

 Page last updated: 19 June 2019